kajad/STARK/README.md

-# STARK: A Tool for Extracting and Analyzing Dependency Trees
+# STARK: A Tool for Statistical Treebank Analysis

 **A bottom-up tool for identifying, quantifying, and comparing syntactic patterns in parsed corpora — no predefined queries needed.**